jagi/meteor-astronomy/README.md

 });
 ```

-Now, we define helper on our template that returns cursor for all posts.
+Now, we define the helper on our template that returns a cursor for all posts.

 ```js
 if (Meteor.isClient) {